Diabetes Life Insurance Cover

 Health issues such as diabetes, chronic obstructive pulmonary disease (COPD), cancer, joint and bone inflammation and mental health issues could be examples of pre-existing medical conditions.

-Is type 2 diabetes classed as a disability in UK?
+Is type 2 diabetes classed as a disability in the UK?

 Should you live with type 1 diabetes, type 2 diabetes, or any other form of diabetes that necessitates insulin or other medications, it is typically recognised as a disability under the Equality Act 2010.
 If you reside in Northern Ireland, this recognition falls under the Disability Discrimination Act 1995.